patrik-piskay/react-truncate-markup/README.md

 > default value: `characters`

-By default, the markup is split naively by size, i.e. words can be split To override this behaviour, you can use the following values:
+By default, any single character is considered the smallest, undividable entity, so the input markup can be truncated at any point (even midword).
- - `characters` - any text can be divided
+To override this behaviour, you can set the `tokenize` prop to following values:
- - `words` - each word, separated by space or other white character, is undividable entity.
+ - `characters` - _[default]_ the input text can be truncated at any point
-  Note that a string `end.12324??!@!!abcd` does not contain any space, is considered to be a single word and cannot be split.
-Additionaly, you can use `&nbsp` in case you want keep some words glued together.
+ - `words` - each word, separated by a whitespace character, is undividable entity.
+The only exception to this are words separated by the `&nbsp` character, which are still honored and can be used in case you want to keep the words together

 ## Contributing